-Dr. Nemirovsky is a shoulder pain specialist based in New York City.
+Dr. Miro is a shoulder pain specialist based in New York City.
 He determines the fundamental cause of your injury and how to restore it for long-term function and comfort.
 Below are common questions he gets from prospective clients interested in Shoulder Pain Treatment.

 - What Causes Shoulder Pain?

 Wear and tear, physical strain, and overuse are the most common causes of pain or damage in the shoulder.
 It is the result of strain or damage to the shoulder joint, tendons, or muscle.
 Shoulder injury occurs with repeated movements while playing sports, exercising, falling, or lifting.
 It can even happen while performing everyday activities like gardening or cooking.

 If you suffer from shoulder pain, here are several ways to relieve the pain at home:

 - Over-the-counter anti-inflammatory or pain medication like aspirin and ibuprofen will help reduce inflammation in the shoulder.

 - Hot and/or cold compress relaxes the muscle and numbs the pain.
 Apply a heating pad or ice pack for 15 – 20 minutes every few hours For heat, use a heated gel pack or hot water bottle.
 For cold, use a frozen gel pack, ice cubes in a plastic bag, or a bag of frozen peas.

 - Rest and gentle movement of the affected shoulder is important for reducing pain and keeping the muscle strong and flexible.
 Perform mild stretches like the pendulum and overhead shoulder stretch.

 - Adjust your sleeping position from your stomach to on your back to keep the shoulders aligned.
 You can also try sleeping on the side opposite of your bad shoulder.